It's easy to get started creating your first loaf of sourdough bread. Just follow the steps here and you will be amazed at your results.

 Where can I get my own Sourdough Starter?

-#1 My choice because it is cheap, easy and all home made.
+#1 Make it.
+This is my choice because it is #1 cheap, #2 easy and #3 all home made.
 Grow your own.
-The wild yeast that you need are in your environment.
-Look at a bunch of grapes in the produce department. that white dusty looking stuff on the grapes.
-Yeast.
+The wild yeast that you need are already in your kitchen, there just really small, so you don't see them.
+The are little buggers.
+Yeast exists naturally in our environment.
+Look at a bunch of grapes in the produce department at your grocery store, that white dusty looking stuf you see on the grapes.
+Yep, Yeast.
 It is on the wheat that is ground into your flour.
 Wild yeast is just that, it's wild.
-So capture some with this simple method.
+So capture some with my simple method.

 #2 Carls' Friends - Carl passed away in 2000 however his starter lives on.
 Go to http://carlsfriends.net/ and follow the instructions.
 For the cost of sending them a stamped self addressed envelope they will send you a dried starter of Carls 1847 Oregon Trail Sourdough Starter.
 Instructions are on the website.